 Modestly progressive direct tax system

-A poll tax is inappropriate since it will necessarily equal what the poorest can pay, making it impossible for the government to deliver any services.
+A poll tax is inappropriate since it must necessarily equal the ability of the poorest to pay, making it impossible for a government to perform it functions adequately .
 Hence, taxation must be proportionate to the ability of each citizen to pay.
-To the extent possible, a family should be treated as a single unit, and tax raised based on the number of family members (noting that such a system can potentially create perverse effects on the birth rate)
+To the extent possible, a family should be treated as a single unit and tax raised based on the number of family members (although that such a system can create perverse effects on the birth rate).

-Income tax – to the extent it is based on a flat tax rate - is generally the most efficient, with least distortion of incentives to work.
-We believe that a broadly flat percentage tax (which is proportionate to income), with a modest level of progressivity, is compatible with the need to achieve a strong but minimal state.
+Income tax at a flat tax rate is among the more efficient taxes, with minimal distortion of work incentives.
+Therefore, a broadly flat percentage tax (which is proportionate to income), with a modest level of progressivity, is compatible with the need to achieve a strong but minimal state.
 This taxation system can be coupled with the negative income tax to ensure that no one need suffer from acute poverty even as all necessary government functions are performed well.

 Reducing marginal rates

 In general we will reduce the marginal rates of taxation.
 In particular, we will keep corporate taxes low from the international perspective to motivate investment in India.
+Indian businesses now face one of the world’s highest corporate tax rate (at nearly 34 per cent).
+This reduces their competitiveness, encourages them to invest overseas instead of in India, cripples job creation, lowers Indian wages, and fosters tax avoidance measures, without increasing tax revenues.
+We will significantly reduce the corporate rates in a phased manner while reducing deficits, to keep our corporations competitive internationally.

 Wherever possible, income tax rates and deductions will be pegged to inflation (noting that we do not expect any significant inflation during the tenure of our government).

 Minimising regressive indirect taxes

-Given that indirect taxes such as Value Added Tax (VAT), excise, import duties, and sales taxes are regressive (discriminate against the poor), as a proportion of their incomes, we will aim to reduce indirect taxes and replace them with direct taxes.
-At the least, all indirect taxes will be subsumed into a single VAT with a single rate of taxation.
+Indirect taxes such as Value Added Tax (VAT), excise, import duties, and sales taxes are regressive (discriminate against the poor), as a proportion of their incomes.
+On the other hand, these are more efficient and distort consumption and investment decisions less than most other forms of tax.
+So we will aim – in the long run – to reduce indirect taxes and replace them with direct taxes where possible.
+Initially, all indirect taxes will be subsumed into a single VAT with a single rate of taxation, that is kept as low as is reasonably possible, keeping the requirements of a balanced budget.

 Cautious use of consumption tax